Unboxed-Software/solana-course/content/rust-macros.md

+---
-# Rust Procedural Macros
+title: Rust Procedural Macros

-# Lesson Objectives

-_By the end of this lesson, you will be able to:_
+objectives:
 - Create and use **Procedural Macros** in Rust
 - Explain and work with a Rust Abstract Syntax Tree (AST)
 - Describe how procedural macros are used in the Anchor framework
+---

 # TL;DR